Azerbaijan GP: Lando Norris and Yuki Tsunoda could miss out on Sprint qualifying finale after tyre gamble

 Lights out for the Sprint is at 2:30pm, with buildup live on Sky Sports F1 from 1.30pm.
 The top eight positions in the 100km race will claim points, but it will have no impact on Sunday's grid positions.

 Formula 1 is back!
 Watch the Azerbaijan Grand Prix live on Sky Sports F1 this weekend.
-Saturday's Sprint Showdown at 9am, the Sprint at 1:30pm, and Sunday's race at 12pm.
+Saturday's Sprint Shootout at 9am, the Sprint at 1:30pm, and Sunday's race at 12pm.
 Get Sky Sports